clout2k/clout2k/README.md

 <p align="center" >
   <samp>
     My name is Clout.
 I am a Developer, Gamer, and Music Enthusiast.
-  <br/>  I enjo trying new things and conquering things i have no clue about
+  <br/>  I enjoy trying new things and conquering things i have no clue about
   <br/>
 </p>